Lane Thomas Player Props: Nationals vs. Giants

 Giants Pitching Rankings

-- The nine strikeouts per nine innings put together by the Giants pitching staff ranks 12th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Giants pitching staff ranks 14th in the league.

-- The Giants have the 20th-ranked team ERA across all MLB pitching staffs (4.64).
+- The Giants have a 4.54 team ERA that ranks 20th among all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.